The Hard Ride: Black Cowboys at the Circle 6 Ranch

 Amazon Prime | Les Blank Films

-The Hard Ride is an intimate look at black cowboys as they gather for a rodeo and dance on the 40 acre Circle 6 Ranch in Raywood, Texas (between Houston and Beaumont).
-A dirt road leads onto the ranch, where all of the structures, including a frame house, rodeo arena, and barn, are hand-wrought.
+The Hard Ride brings to life the culture of Black cowboys as they gather for a rodeo and dance on the 40-acre Circle 6 Ranch in Raywood, Texas (between Houston and Beaumont).
+A dirt road leads onto the ranch, where all the structures, including a frame house, rodeo arena, and barn, are hand-wrought.
 A.J.
 Walker, his wife Pam, and his son, Anthony, are preparing for the monthly rodeo.
-This rodeo, which draws from the surrounding communities, is very much a family operation.
+This rodeo, which draws from the surrounding community of Black-owned ranches dating back to Reconstruction, is very much a family operation./p>

-Black cowboys drive their horsetrailers onto the ranch.
+Black cowboys drive their horse trailers onto the ranch.
 A.J.
 Walker reveals that as many as four generations of cowboys are involved in this event.
-Before he and his father started this ranch fifty years ago, Walker himself had worked as a cowboy on white-owned ranches in this area of southeast Texas and because of the racial discrimination against black cowboys, he decided start his own rodeo.
+Before he and his father started this ranch fifty years ago, Walker himself had worked as a cowboy on white-owned ranches in this area of southeast Texas and because of the racial discrimination against Black cowboys, he decided to start his own rodeo.